-We’d like to thank Victorian Law Week 2021 Sponsors, Supporters and Contributor – without their generous support Victorian Law Week 2021 would not have been possible.
+We’d like to thank Victorian Law Week 2022 Sponsors, Supporters and Contributor – without their generous support Victorian Law Week 2022 would not be possible.

 The VLSB+C is responsible for regulating lawyers in Victoria.
 We grant licences to lawyers and investigate and act on enquiries and complaints from the public.
 We educate lawyers about current and emerging issues to drive innovation, compliance and harm reduction, and improve the public’s understanding of the legal sector to ensure all Victorians have access to effective and high-quality justice.